Search Results

 Aboriginal and Torres Strait Islander Teachers

-AITSL, working as teachers, and those not currently employed (AITSL, 2023a).
-Given this uniquely wide scope, , particularly in remote areas (AITSL, 2021a).
-These educators are not captured in the ATWD, which only, of senior leaders (10%; AITSL, 2023a).
-Figure 1 : Position in school, 2020 School sector The proportion, cultural and community knowledge (AITSL, 2021a).
-Figure 2 : Workplace remoteness, 2020 Teacher
+AITSL, as teachers, and those not currently employed (AITSL, 2023a).
+Given this uniquely wide scope, the ATWD’s, areas (AITSL, 2021a).
+These educators are not captured in the ATWD, which only includes data, %; AITSL, 2023a).
+Figure 1 : Position in school, 2020 School sector The proportion of Aboriginal, knowledge (AITSL, 2021a).
+Figure 2 : Workplace remoteness, 2020 Teacher workforce experiences

 https://www.aitsl.edu.au/atwd/in-focus/aboriginal-and-torres-strait-islander-teachers